capaj/memredis/README.md

   }
 )

-// Use the memoized function
+// Use the memoized function- this will cache the result in Redis const userData = await memoizedGetUser.memoized('user123')

-const userData = await memoizedGetUser.memoized('user123')
+const userDataFromRedis = await memoizedGetUser.memoized('user123') // this will return the cached result

 // Clear specific cache entry
 await memoizedGetUser.clearKey('user123')